 Along with causing heart and kidney problems, untreated high blood pressure can also affect your eyesight and lead to eye disease.
 Hypertension can cause damage to the blood vessels in the retina, the area at the back of the eye where images focus.
 This eye disease is known as hypertensive retinopathy.
 The damage can be serious if hypertension is not treated.

 What Are the Symptoms of Hypertensive Retinopathy?

-A person typically won't experience symptoms of hypertensive retinopathy; it is usually discovered during a routine eye exam.
-However, symptoms might include headaches and vision problems.
+A person typically won't experience symptoms of mild to moderate hypertensive retinopathy; it is usually discovered during a routine eye exam.
+Symptoms of more severe and accelerated hypertension might include headaches and vision problems.

 How Is Hypertensive Retinopathy Diagnosed?

 An eye care professional can diagnose hypertensive retinopathy.
 Using an ophthalmoscope, an instrument that projects light to examine the back of the eyeball, the doctor will look for signs of retinopathy that include:

 - Spots on the retina known as cotton wool spots and exudates

 - Swelling of the macula (the central area of the retina) and optic nerve

 - Bleeding in the back of the eye